lpardosixtosMs/Speedometer/resources/todomvc/big-dom-generator/README.md

 ## The generator

 The generator is a nodejs script that uses `renderToStaticMarkup` to generate the static html.
+It uses a random seedable library to generate the random folder-like structure embedded in the sidebar.
+The generator takes the following parameters:

-### Dom Generator
+-   `MAX_DEPTH` - Maximum depth of the generated DOM.

--   Uses a random seedable library with a default seed for all its random operations.
+-   `TARGET_SIZE` - Number of elements in the generated DOM.
--   Takes `MAX_DEPTH`, `TARGET_SIZE` and to randomly generate the big folder-like structure embedded in the sidebar.
+-   `CHILD_PROB` - Probability of each element of the sidebar to have children.
--   To generate the sidebar, each node decides if it will have children based on the `CHILD_PROB` value.
-Then randomly chooses a number of children between 1 and `MAX_BREADTH`.
+-   `MAX_BREADTH` - Maximum number of children of each element of the sidebar.

 ## Install using local path